kubernetes/website/content/en/blog/_posts/2019-12-05-kubernetes-1-16-release-interview.md

 LACHLAN EVENSON: It was fantastic.
 When we came on board with Microsoft, they didn't have a managed Kubernetes offering, and we were brought on to try and seed that.
 There was also a bigger part that we were actually building open-source tools to help people in the community integrate.
 We had the autonomy with-- Brendan Burns was on the team.
 We had Gabe Monroy.
 And we really had that top-down autonomy that was believing and placing a bet on open-source and helping us build tools and give us that autonomy to go and solve problems in open-source, along with contributing to things like Kubernetes.

-So I'm part of the upstream team from a PM perspective, and we have a bunch of engineers, a bunch of PMs that are actually working on these things in the Cloud Native Compute Foundation to help folks integrate their workloads into things like Kubernetes and build and aid their cloud-native journeys.
+I'm part of the upstream team from a PM perspective, and we have a bunch of engineers, a bunch of PMs that are actually working on these things in the Cloud Native Compute Foundation to help folks integrate their workloads into things like Kubernetes and build and aid their cloud-native journeys.

 <b>CRAIG BOX: There are a number of new tools, and specifications, and so on that are still coming out from Microsoft under the Deis brand.
 That must be exciting to you as one of the people who joined from Deis initially.</b>

 LACHLAN EVENSON: Yeah, absolutely.
-So we really took that Deis brand-- it's now Deis Labs-- but we really wanted this a home to signal to the community that we were building things in the hope to put them out into foundation.
-So you may see things like CNAB, Cloud Native Application Bundles.
+We really took that Deis brand-- it's now Deis Labs-- but we really wanted this a home to signal to the community that we were building things in the hope to put them out into foundation.
+You may see things like CNAB, Cloud Native Application Bundles.
 I know [you've had both Ralph and Jeremy on the show before](https://kubernetespodcast.com/episode/061-cnab/) talking about CNAB, SMI - Service Mesh Interface, other tooling in the ecosystem where we want to signal to the community that we want to go give that to a foundation.
-So we really want a neutral place to begin that nascent work, but then things, for example, Virtual Kubelet started there as well, and it went out into the Cloud Native Compute Foundation.
+We really want a neutral place to begin that nascent work, but then things, for example, Virtual Kubelet started there as well, and it went out into the Cloud Native Compute Foundation.

 <b>ADAM GLICK: Is there any consternation about the fact that Phippy has become the character people look to rather than the actual "Captain Kube" owl, in the [family of donated characters](https://www.cncf.io/phippy/)?</b>